-The source of the phenomenological presentation model can be found in Descartes.
-In my view, Descartes's conception of "clear and distinct" intellectual perception contains an important ambiguity between a sensible and an intellectual apprehension of ultimate evidence.3 Sensible apprehension relies on the immediate acquaintance with items which are phenomenologically and ostensively present before the mind as given particulars.
+Sensible apprehension relies on the immediate acquaintance with items which are phenomenologically and ostensively present before the mind as given particulars.
 The phenomenological presentation model takes its clues from sensible apprehension, although the items present before the mind might themselves be either ideas of the understanding, images of the imagination, sensory impressions, or material external objects.
 The ambiguity, therefore, invites the empiricist appropriation of the theory of ideas.
 Intellectual apprehension, by contrast, as I illustrate below with Leibniz's model of ultimate justification, consists in the discursive, nonostensive grasping of the generality of abstract concepts and of formal structures (as opposed to particular contents).
 Since the apprehension of generality is traditionally associated with the intellect whereas the senses are confined to the apprehension of particulars, Leibniz's model of ultimate justification implies a clear distinction between intellectual and sensible apprehension.
 The ambiguity in the phenomenological presentation model is therefore rooted in the absence of a distinction between the mere apprehension of a particular ostensively present before the mind, on the one hand, and the discursive apprehension of the generality of concepts or the apprehension of form, on the other.
-Descartes insinuates this ambiguity despite his persistent and wholesale condemnation of sensory apprehension as obscure and confused4 and his attempt in the Meditations to diminish the role of the imagination in pure geometry.
+Descartes insinuates this ambiguity despite his persistent and wholesale condemnation of sensory apprehension as obscure and confused4 and apprehension as opposed to the two closely linked faculties of imagination and sensory perception.